Graduate Catalog

 Prerequisites: None.

-Restrictions: Enrollment in another course in the Principal Administrator Licensure program.
+Restrictions: Enrollment in another course in the Principal License Program

 Credits: 1 semester hour.